Josh-XT/Josh-XT/README.md

 I use ``Visual Studio 2022`` for ``C#/ASP.NET Core`` development and ``Visual Studio Code`` for all other coding.

+## My philosophy

+If I have to do the same manual task more than twice, it should be automated.
+Living by this has resulted in many scripts, programs, and websites being created over the past 27 years, including the scripts below for automating my own PC setup process.
+The scripts below install and update everything I need for development and daily use.

 ## My Setup

 **Primary Operating System:** [Ubuntu 22.04](https://ubuntu.com/download/desktop)